Chicken Afritada

 Persian Tahdig

 This style of pulao features a crispy bottom layer of rice.
-The bottom of the pot is coated with oil and sometimes yogurt and saffron before adding the partially cooked rice.
+Before adding the partially cooked rice, the bottom of the pot is coated with oil, sometimes yogurt, and saffron.
 The result is a golden, crispy layer called tahdig.

 Uzbek Plov